ryanbieber/Time-Series-Catch-All/README.md

 model_forecasts <- extract_model_fit_forecast(models, num.cores = 12)
 ```

 This will give you a list of numeric vectors that contain the fitted values and forecasts.
+The forecasts are not named with what models they come from but it is as follows, auto.arima, ets, tbats, hybridModel(equal weights), hybridModel(in-sample error), prophet, and dlm.
 One small note to make is that for some reason that I havent figured out yet ```hybridModel()``` doesn't work with ```parLapply()``` therefore the forecasting is slower than it could be.